OSGeo/grass-website/content/contribute/sponsoring.md

 Also bug fixing may be financed - community polls will identify outstanding problems which cannot be fixed on a voluntary basis;
 or specific bug-bounties can be arranged (please [contact us](https://trac.osgeo.org/grass/wiki/PSC#Members) first).

+## Our Sponsors

+Many thanks to our sponsors!

+Please refer to the [List of Sponsors](https://grasswiki.osgeo.org/wiki/Sponsors) in the GRASS GIS Wiki for details.